dylan-davidson/Core-Connect-4/Grading.md

 ## Core

-Your Core grade will be determined by how well your function implementations adhere to the RME's specified in the distributed code. **The core is due 12/2 by 6:00 and excepted until 12/2 11:59pm** The following table shows a breakdown of the points based general functionality.
+Your Core grade will be determined by how well your function implementations adhere to the RME's specified in the distributed code.
+Please note that your core grade will not be based on overall functionality but rather on successful implementation of RME's for each independent function in <code>board.cpp</code> and <code>connect4.cpp</code>.

+**The core is due 4/7 by 6:00 and excepted until 4/7 11:59pm** The following table shows a breakdown of the points based general functionality.

 | Category | Description | Points |
 |----------------|---------------------------------------|----------|